Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: Features of the asymptotic state to the protocol

-The capability of the squeezing protocol given different settings is shown in \cref{fig:config_langevin_riccati:c}, where we show the ratio between the position variances for the asymptotic state and the ground state $\sigma^{L, \text{sq}}_{xx} / \sigma^g_{xx}$ under different environmental settings (we take $a_1=a_2=a$ and $d_1=d_2=d$).
-For the values of the parameters in the blue region, the protocol can only squash the system.
+{Stringent conditions are required to achieve a truly quantum squeezing, and such conditions for our toy model is shown in} \cref{fig:config_langevin_riccati:c}. {Here the colour represents the ratio between the position variances for the asymptotic state without continuous measurement and the ground state, \ie $\sigma^{L, \text{sq}}_{xx} / \sigma^g_{xx}$, under different settings (we take $a_1=a_2=a$ and $d_1=d_2=d$ constrained by} \cref{equ:gaussian_state_conditions}). {For the values of the parameters in the blue region, the protocol can only squash the system.
 Conversely, for those in the red region, the protocol can squeeze the system below the ground state variance.
 The border between the blue and red regions is indicated by the black dotted line, on which one has $\sigma^{L, \text{sq}}_{xx} = \sigma^g_{xx}$.
-The continuous measurement can improve the squeezing over all environmental settings, as indicated by the border of $\sigma_{xx}^{R,\text{sq}}=\sigma^g_{xx}$ (dashed lines, $b=3$ and $b=5$) moving towards the blue region as the value of $b$ increases.
+The continuous measurement can slightly improve the squeezing, as indicated by the border of $\sigma_{xx}^{R,\text{sq}}=\sigma^g_{xx}$ (dashed gray lines, $b_{\max}=1.9$) moving towards the blue region. }